jharwell/sierra/docs/src/user-guide/debugging-and-logging.rst

    runs produced output files with the same number of rows and columns.
    SIERRA relies on uniform CSV shapes for statistics generation and does not validate them by default.
 Pass :ref:`--df-verify
-   <sierra-cli---df-verify>` to catch this explicitly:
+   <src/reference/cli:sierra-cli---df-verify>` to catch this explicitly:

    .. code-block:: bash

       sierra-cli ... --pipeline 3 --df-verify

    If verification fails, examine which runs produced shorter outputs and why.
-For real robot experiments where minor timing differences are expected, :ref:`--df-homogenize <sierra-cli---df-homogenize>` can pad or zero-fill short columns rather than failing:
+For real robot experiments where minor timing differences are expected, :ref:`--df-homogenize <src/reference/cli:sierra-cli---df-homogenize>` can pad or zero-fill short columns rather than failing:

    .. code-block:: bash